 During a downtrend, traders need to be able to determine if a big white candlestick is a true Reversal back to an uptrending pattern or if it is just momentary Rebound price action caused by Buy the Dip Investors and Buy to Cover Traders.
 Below is a stock chart example that requires more than just a candlestick or an indicator crossover to analyze properly.

-Buy on the Dip Investors can and do move price often in big one day gains, that then reverse and whipsaw the following trading day.
-Buy to Cover price moves for Sell Short Traders are usually smaller and more controlled exit Candlestick Patterns, that clearly do not reverse the Downtrend back to an Uptrend.
+Buy the Dip Investors can and do move price often in big one-day gains which then reverse and whipsaw the following trading day.
+Buy to Cover price action moves for Sell Short Traders are usually smaller and more controlled Exit Candlestick Patterns that clearly do not reverse the downtrend back to an uptrend.

-Learning to properly interpret Charts, Price, and Volume for Support and Resistance Stock Analysis is a skill all Retail and Technical Traders need to spend time developing.
-If a trader only relies upon Indicator Crossovers, a handful of Candlestick Patterns, or a combination of both they will encounter continual whipsaws and losing trades.
+Learning to properly interpret Charts, Price, and stock Volume is a skill that all Retail and Technical Traders need to spend time developing.
+If a trader only relies upon indicator crossovers, a handful of Candlestick Patterns, or a combination of both, they will encounter continual whipsaws and losing trades.

-Sure there will be that occasional stock that moves up for a nice gain.
-It makes the trader feel happy and confident, until the next loss occurs.
-It is easy to make stock trading profits, and harder to keep them.
+Sure, there will be that occasional stock that moves up for a nice gain.
+It makes the trader feel happy and confident until the next loss occurs.
+It is easy to make stock trading profits, but it is harder to keep them.